 The Entomology and Vector Control Program is responsible for the prevention and management of insect-transmitted diseases in the State of Mississippi.
 Entomologists survey and analyze the insect population of the state and direct efforts to control disease-carrying insects and related species.

-We perform identification of unknown arthropod specimens for the public.
+We perform identification of unknown insects, spiders, centipedes and other arthropod specimens for the public.
 We can identify specimens of insects, spiders, ticks, or mites of medical importance.
 MSDH does not, however, provide identification services for agricultural, urban, or garden pests.
-Those specimens should be sent to the Cooperative Extension Service.
+Those specimens should be sent to the MSU Cooperative Extension Service.

-Please do not send live specimens through the mail.
+Please do not deliver live specimens or send live specimens through the mail.

 Entomology and Vector Control Program